SamarthHChinivar/similarity-model/README.md

 <img alt='search' src='https://user-images.githubusercontent.com/104615876/224545554-4be3e2a9-16a4-44ef-a219-00e7279b6acd.jpg' /> <br/>
 8. After all blocks of code are executed , wait for around 1-2 mins until the file output.json appears as shown below: <br/> <br/>
 <img alt='output' src='https://user-images.githubusercontent.com/104615876/224545842-1c04fc07-1800-4e50-8229-d96a7f323b69.jpg' /> <br/>
-9. output.json file is the Output file, containing all the Results as key-value pairs in this file.
+9. output.json File is the Output File, containing all the Results as Key-Value Pairs in this File.